Here Is Our Glossary

 Letters of administration

-This is a gift that allows a person or persons to receive either the income from an asset or the right to stay in a property for the duration of their life.
+It is a gift that allows a person or persons to receive either the income from an asset or the right to stay in a property for the duration of their life.

 Personal Chattels